varletjs/varlet/packages/varlet-ui/docs/importOnDemand.en-US.md

 ### 介绍
 The on-demand import avoids the full import of components and can effectively reduce the size of the distribution package.
-It is recommended to use `Plugin Based Import` or `ES module based manual Import`
+It is recommended to use `Plugin Based Import` or `ES module based manual Import`.

 ### Plugin based import